-If you use Cloudflare, it’s likely your requests are already being proxied through our 150+ data centers around the world.
+If you use Cloudflare, your requests are already being proxied through our 160+ data centers around the world.
 With Access enabled, when a request is received by Cloudflare, we check if that visitor is allowed to reach your application based on policies you control.
-If your visitor does not already have a valid session cookie from Cloudflare Access, they will be redirected to your custom Access login page to sign in.

-You are provided with the headers you need to know who this user is without needing to manage any of the overhead of their authentication.
+Access creates a signed token for every user session which includes information you need to identify the user and the application they are reaching.
 You can place Access in front of resources that normally require a VPN, like development sites, self-hosted tools, and external services you host as a subdomain of your site.

 Access sessions are shared between all sites in your Cloudflare account.
 If a user is authenticated for one, and permitted to reach another, they can seamlessly use the tools they need to do their best work.